Decentralized Cooperative Online Estimation With Random Observation Matrices, Communication Graphs and Time Delays: introduction

 The rest of the paper is arranged as follows.
 In Section II, we formulate the problem.
-In Section III, we describe the distributed cooperative online parameter estimation algorithm with random observation matrices, communication graphs and time-delays.
-The convergence analysis for the delay-free case and the case with random time-varying time-delays are given in Sections IV and V, respectively.
-Finally, we conclude the paper and give some future topics in Section VI.
+In Section III, we describe the decentralized cooperative online parameter estimation algorithm with random observation matrices, communication graphs and time delays.
+We make the convergence analysis for the delay-free case and the case with time delays in Sections IV and V, respectively.
+In Section \ref{zhen}, we give a numerical example to demonstrate the theoretical results.
+Finally, we conclude the paper and give some future topics in Section VII.